giuper/teaching/CRYPTO20/Scripts/05-X509/README.md

 ## Using Certificates ##

-1. Encrypting and Decryptig a document to be sent by email
+1. Encrypting and Decrypting a document to be sent by email

     Execute [script](sMimeEnc.sh)
              (filenames are relative to the intermediate directory)